-Any Child may benefit from Early Help, but all school/college staff are particularly alert to the potential need for early help for a child who: -
+Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:

-- Is disabled and has specific additional needs. - Has special educational needs (whether they have a statutory Education, Health and Care Plan or not).
-Note: Para 202 KCSiE 2023 re additional information/guidance for children with SEND. - Is a young carer. - Is showing signs of being drawn in to antisocial or criminal behaviour, including gang involvement and association with organised crime groups or County Lines. - Is frequently missing or goes missing from school, care or from home.
+- is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - · has a mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from education, home or care, - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in an or a Pupil Referral Unit. - is at risk of modern slavery, trafficking, sexual and/or criminal exploitation - is at risk of being radicalised or exploited - has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse

-- Is at risk of modern slavery, trafficking, sexual or criminal exploitation. - Is at risk of being radicalised or exploited. - Has a family member in prison, or is affected by parental offending - Is in family circumstances that presents challenges for the child, such as drug or alcohol issues, adult mental health issues and domestic abuse. - Is misusing drugs or alcohol themselves. - Has returned home to their family from care. - Is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - Is a privately fostered child. - is persistently absent from education, including persistent absences for part of the setting day
+- is misusing alcohol and other drugs themselves - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - is a privately fostered child.

+The DSL/DDSL will consider how the needs of different family members impact each other.
+This includes needs relating to education, mental and physical health, financial stability, housing, substance use and crime.
+We will also consider specific needs such as disabilities, those whose first language is not English, fathers or male carers, and parents who identify as LGBTQ.